Margaritaville Margarita Maker

 Which Model Should You Get?

 Making drinks is the simple part with these Margaritaville drinks makers, once you have to recipes.
 The hard part is deciding which of the many models you want to opt for.
-One way of deciding is by budget.
-You can get the more basic Bahamas model for around $2000, or you can pay a little more and get some extra features or a larger capacity.
+Of course, your budget can be a deciding factor.
+You can get the more basic Bahamas model for around $200, or you can pay a little more and get some extra features or a larger capacity.
 The following are three of the most interesting models that you might want to try.

 This is a great starting point for newcomers because it is a “no-brainer” mixer.
 There is a 36 oz blending jar, a top mounted ice reservoir with a shaving blade, a pitcher, and some simple controls.
 That is pretty much it.
 Other important features are the shatter-proof materials, the dishwasher-safe parts for cleaning and the ability to make more than just Margaritas.
 Buyers love the way that it shaves the ice for a smooth consistency, rather than crushing it, and say that it is very easy to use.
 Some may wonder if $200 is a bit much for a basic model, but most users would say that it isn’t because of the consistent performance and quality produce.